philipjar/registers/README.md

 registers is a simple linux kernel module (LKM) which creates /proc/registers, a kernel proc file which holds the contents of eax, ebx, ecx, edx (x86 general purpose registers).
+Pretty useless as they change during execution but a good way to start LKM coding and try out some inline assembler.

 ### Build

-Just run:
+Build with:
 ```shell
 make
 ```

 ### Usage

-Insert the module into the kernel:
+Insert into kernel:
 ```shell
 sudo insmod registers.ko
 ```